Emmvish/stable-infra/README.md

 ---

-**Made with ❤️ for developers who are sick of integrating with unreliable APIs**
+**Made with ❤️ for developers who are sick of integrating apps with unreliable APIs**